foundation/foundation-sites/docs/pages/index.md

 ---
-title: Foundation for Sites
+title: Foundation 6
-description: We built Foundation for Sites to be the most advanced responsive front-end framework in the world.
+description: We built Foundation to be the most advanced responsive front-end framework in the world.
 tags:
 - index
 - home
+- getting started
+- intro
 layout: homepage
 next:
   url: "installation.html"